Princeville in Edgecombe County, North Carolina — The American South (South Atlantic)

 Erected by Civil War Trails North Carolina.

 Location.
 35° 53.422′ N, 77° 31.582′ W. Marker is in Princeville, North Carolina, in Edgecombe County.
 Marker is on Mutual Boulevard (U.S. 258) west of South Main Street (Business U.S. 64), on the right.
+It is at the parking lot of the Museum / Welcome Center.
 Touch for map.
-It is at the parking lot of the Museum / Welcome Center.
 Marker is in this post office area: Tarboro NC 27886, United States of America.
+Touch for directions.

 Regarding Historic Princeville.
 Princeville is the oldest town incorporated by African-Americans in the United States.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 31, 2014, by J. J. Prats of Powell, Ohio.
-This page has been viewed 440 times since then and 2 times this year.
+It was originally submitted on May 31, 2014, by J. J. Prats of Powell, Ohio.
+This page has been viewed 638 times since then and 159 times this year.
 Last updated on June 1, 2014, by Keith S Smith of West Chester, Pennsylvania.
 Photos: 1, 2, 3, 4. submitted on May 31, 2014, by J. J. Prats of Powell, Ohio. • Bill Pfingsten was the editor who published this page.